Terry Francona: Callaway controversy

 Mickey Callaway, an Indians coach from 2013 to 2017, was accused of sexual harassment by five women.
 On March 2, 2021, a report from The Athletic indicated that Francona, alongside Cleveland president of baseball operations Chris Antonetti, had known of Callaway's behavior.
 According to the report, an attorney representing the team offered to have Francona speak to an irate husband who had been repeatedly calling the club office to complain about Callaway's interactions with his wife.
 Although Francona was reportedly aware of Callaway's conduct with the woman, it was not clear that he knew about the attorney's suggestion.
 Callaway received a one-year ban from MLB; while Francona was not formally disciplined by the league, he did receive criticism from his son Nick, who stated that Terry had lied to him about the proceedings.

 Cincinnati Reds (2025–present)

 Francona was hired as the manager of the Cincinnati Reds on October 4, 2024, agreeing to a three-year deal with the club.
 On July 13, 2025, Francona earned his 2,000th major league win when the Reds defeated the Colorado Rockies 4–2.
 He became the 13th manager in MLB history to achieve this milestone.
 In his first season, Francona would lead the Reds to their first postseason appearance since 2020, and first postseason appearance in a non-shortened season since 2013.
+He also led the Reds to a 5–1 record against his former team, the Guardians, claiming the Reds' first Ohio Cup trophy since 2014.